 - Make sure you have a quick and easy checkout.

 Personalize Your Customer Experience

-One other essential element of good user experience is the concept of personalization.
-This can be something as simple as an abandoned cart message if they leave your site before completing a sale.
+One other essential element of a good user experience is the concept of personalization.
+This can be as simple as an abandoned cart message if they leave your site before completing a sale.
 However, it can also be quite a bit more complex.

 These can take the form of continuous shopping for returned customers, intelligent product page recommendations, integrating user-generated content onto your site, and so on.
-The point is, if you take the time to personalize your messages, you’ll be more likely to create satisfied patrons to your online establishment.
+The point is, if you take the time to personalize your messages, you’ll be more likely to create satisfied patrons for your online establishment.

 Crank Up that Customer Service

 Your customer service is one of the key avenues to reach repeat customers.
-As existing and potential customers alike interact with your customer service channels, it provides an opportunity for you to win each one over for the future.
+As existing and potential customers interact with your customer service channels, it provides an opportunity for you to win each one over for the future.